zeronounours/lovelace-energy-entity-row/README.md

 ## Options

-This element has no options apart from the basic options:
+The following options can be added to the element:
+- `round`: number of decimal to round numbers

+In addition, all basic options can be used:
 - `entity` (**required**)
 - `name`
 - `icon`